camel-chased/cls.js/README.md

 CONS

-* Can't be minified (sort of) - compression added instead or you can minify without comment block minification
+* Can't be minified (yet) - compression added instead or you can minify without comment block minification for now

 TODO

+* Support for minification
 * Automatic testing - no need to manually write basic tests
 * Automatic visualization - UML generation
 * Automatic documentation